Human trafficking: Commercial demand for sex

+Vulnerable groups

+The U.S. State Department's annual Trafficking in Persons Report for 2016 stated that "refugees and migrants; lesbian, gay, bisexual, transgender, and intersex (LGBTI) individuals; religious minorities; people with disabilities; and those who are stateless" are the most at-risk for human trafficking.
+Additionally, in its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, the United Nations notes that women and children are particularly at risk for human trafficking and revictimization.
+The Protocol requires State Parties not only to enact measures that prevent human trafficking but also to address the factors that exacerbate women and children's vulnerability, including "poverty, underdevelopment and lack of equal opportunity."

 Consequences

-For victims

 Human trafficking victims face threats of violence from many sources, including customers, pimps, brothel owners, madams, traffickers, and corrupt local law enforcement officials and even from family members who do not want to have any link with them.

 Because of their potentially complicated legal status and their potential language barriers, the arrest or fear of arrest creates stress and other emotional trauma for trafficking victims.
 The challenges facing victims often continue after their removal from coercive exploitation.
 In addition to coping with their past traumatic experiences, former trafficking victims often experience social alienation in the host and home countries.
 Stigmatization, social exclusion, and intolerance often make it difficult for former victims to integrate into their host community, or to reintegrate into their former community.
 Accordingly, one of the central aims of protection assistance, is the promotion of reintegration.
 Too often however, governments and large institutional donors offer little funding to support the provision of assistance and social services to former trafficking victims.
 As the victims are also pushed into drug trafficking, many of them face criminal sanctions also.